SpellholdStudios/CerndFriendship/README.md

 - Thank you to everyone on the Interaction Expansion project team, and everyone who has contributed to the mod!
 - AL|EN: Wrote process which automatically provides Windows, Linux and Mac versions in the same archive file.

-If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/36655-rolles-v500/">mod forum</a>.</br>

 ##

 #### Programs/tools used in creation